molgenis/frontend-spike/README.md

 ./cli watch
 ```

+> Wait until the Molgenis service started.
+You can check this by visiting http://locahost:8080

 * Open a Chromium browser and visit **chrome://flags**
 * Enable **experimental web platform features**
 * Visit http://localhost/login and login using user/pw **admin/admin**